 Scorpion Control: Protect Your Home or Business

 - Scorpions glow blue-green under ultraviolet lights thanks to a special substance in their exoskeletons.
+Cool fact but still don’t want them in your home or business.

 - There are over 70 species of scorpions throughout the United States.
 However, they rarely venture north of Virginia.